SELab-2/OSOC-6/backend/README.md

 You should be set up now.
 If you want to run the program just run `./gradlew run bootRun`.
+Your backend will be served on the base path `/api/`.

 ## Tests